percona/pxb-docs/docs/docker.md

-# Run Percona XtraBackup 8.0 in a Docker container
+# Run a Docker container

 Docker allows you to run applications in a lightweight unit called a container.

-You can run *Percona XtraBackup* in a Docker container without installing the product.
+You can run Percona XtraBackup in a Docker container without installing the product.
 All required libraries are available in the container.
 Being a lightweight execution environment, Docker containers enable creating configurations where each program runs in a separate container.
-You may run *Percona Server for MySQL* in one container and *Percona XtraBackup* in another.
+You may run Percona Server for MySQL in one container and Percona XtraBackup in another.
 Docker images offer a range of options.

 Create a Docker container based on a Docker image.
 Docker images for